arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![New shared space creation](assets/join-space-highlight.png)

 Then you will be asked which type of Shared Space you want to create (i.e. For Business or For Education).
-Click on the type of your interest and **proceed with purchasing** a new plan.
+Click on **For Education** and proceed with creating a online space to share with your students or other colleagues.

 ![Shared Space type selection](assets/shared-space-type-selection.png "Shared Space Type Selection")